johnjasa/practical_optimization/Content/Model construction and solving/What solver convergence looks like.md

 - [ ] main message verified with someone
 - [x] info outlined
 - [x] info fleshed out
-- [ ] visuals ideated
+- [x] visuals ideated
-- [ ] visuals developed
+- [x] visuals developed
-- [ ] lecture recorded
+- [x] lecture recorded
-- [ ] video produced
+- [x] video produced
-- [ ] video uploaded
+- [x] video uploaded
 - [ ] 1st round feedback received
 - [ ] video refined based on feedback
 - [ ] video reuploaded
 - [ ] re-render and reupload

-- [ ] notebook created
+- [x] notebook created
 - [ ] notebook text completed
 - [ ] notebook examples completed and checked

 Viz ideas:
+- [x] XDSM showing no coupling; feed forward system
-- [ ] XDSM or N2 showing backwards coupling
+- [x] XDSM or N2 showing backwards coupling
-- [ ] XDSM or N2 showing implicit model and component
+- [x] XDSM or N2 showing implicit model and component
-- [ ] XDSM showing no feed forward system
-- [ ] manim line plot showing convergence for the solver, use a real case or example from OM
+- [ ] manim line plot showing convergence for the solver, use a real case or example from OM; NLBGS, Newton
+- [x] show nested solvers and what convergence looks like there

 ## Main message
 A system is converged when the residuals are close to 0 within a tolerance.
-This means that all coupling and implicit interactions have been resolved and the model is returning a meaningful result.
+How this is achieved depends on what solver you use, but generally you want your residuals to decrease as computationally quickly as possible.

 ## The basic idea of convergence
 Solver convergence means that the system's coupling or implicit relationships are resolved to the specified tolerance.
 Basically, the states (variables) within the system are at steady-state values for the given inputs.
 This mean that the outputs of the systems correctly correspond to the inputs.
 For any solver, we want the residual values of the states to be 0.